PageNotFound222/Datatypes-in-Cpp/Readme.md

 Floating Point & Double Data Types (float and double):
 A float stores numbers with decimals using 4 bytes of memory and supports a wide range of values.
 For even more precision, double is used—it takes 8 bytes and can handle much larger and more accurate decimal numbers.

+IMPLEMENTATION: In this datatype i observed the different datatypes and knew their sizes determination

+CONCLUSION:In this practical i discovered about various types of datatypes available in c++.